Premium Bay Leaves

 Botanical name:Laurus nobilis ▪ Family name: Lauraceae

 Bay leaves come from the laurel (or bay) tree, a native of the Mediterranean region.
 Traditionally used in making wreaths for victors, the bay has come to be a symbol of success.
 This herb has an ancient reputation for enhancing life and encouraging health and happiness.

-Fresh or dried bay leaves are used in cooking for their distinctive flavor and fragrance.
-The leaves are often used to flavor soups, stews, braises and pâtés in Mediterranean cuisine.
-The fresh leaves are very mild and do not develop their full flavor until several weeks after picking and drying.
+Fresh or dried bay leaves are used in cooking for their distinctive flavour and fragrance.
+The leaves are often used to flavour soups, stews, braises and pâtés in Mediterranean cuisine.
+The fresh leaves are very mild and do not develop their full flavour until several weeks after picking and drying.